scottmuc/presentations/git/README.markdown

 The human graph exercises has people representing the different components in a git graph.
 People will have to play: commits, branches, and HEAD.

+> Git is built on a graph.
+Almost every Git command manipulates this graph.
+To
+> understand Git deeply, focus on the properties of this graph, not workflows
+> or commands.

+The above quote is by [Mary Rose Cook](http://maryrosecook.com/blog/post/git-from-the-inside-out)

 ## Prerequisites

 Knowing the basic mechanics of working with git.
 May not know the 'why' around